 PARTICIPANTS/MATERIALS, SETTING, METHODS: Serial sections (3μm thick) were immunostained for EC markers (factor VIII related antigen (F8RA), CD34, CD31 and ulex europaeus-agglutinin I (UEA-1) lectin), structural ECM markers (osteopontin, laminin, fibronectin, and collagen IV) and for Ki67 to assess proliferation.
 Immunoreactivity of vessels in superficial myometrium, endometrial stratum basalis, stratum functionalis and luminal region was scored using either a modified Quickscore or by counting the number of positive vessels.

 MAIN RESULTS AND THE ROLE OF CHANCE: In control samples, all four EC markers showed a dynamic expression pattern according to menstrual cycle phase, in both endometrial and myometrial vessels.
-EC marker expression was altered in women with HMB compared with controls, especially in the secretory phase in the endometrial luminal region and stratum functionalis.
+EC protein marker expression was altered in women with HMB compared with controls, especially in the secretory phase in the endometrial luminal region and stratum functionalis.
 For example, in the LSP expression of UEA-1 and CD31 in the luminal region decreased in HMB (mean quickscore: 1 and 5, respectively) compared with controls (3.2 and 7.4, respectively) (both P=0.008), while expression of F8RA and CD34 increased in HMB (1.4 and 8, respectively) compared with controls (0 and 5.8, respectively) (both P=0.008).
-There was also a distinct pattern of expression of the vascular structural ECM components osteopontin, laminin, fibronectin and collagen IV in the superficial myometrium, stratum functionalis and stratum basalis during the menstrual cycle, which was altered in HMB.
+There was also a distinct pattern of expression of the vascular structural ECM protein components osteopontin, laminin, fibronectin and collagen IV in the superficial myometrium, stratum functionalis and stratum basalis during the menstrual cycle, which was altered in HMB.
 In particular, compared with controls, osteopontin expression in HMB was higher in stratum functionalis in the LSP (7.2 and 11.2, respectively P=0.008), while collagen IV expression was reduced in stratum basalis in the MSP (4.6 and 2.8, respectively P=0.002) and in stratum functionalis in the ESP (7 and 3.2, respectively P=0.008).

-LIMITATIONS, REASONS FOR CAUTION: The expression of vascular EC markers and ECM components was assessed using a semi-quantitative approach in both straight and spiral arterioles.
+LIMITATIONS, REASONS FOR CAUTION: The protein expression of vascular EC markers and ECM components was assessed using a semi-quantitative approach in both straight and spiral arterioles.
 In our hospital, HMB is determined by subjective criteria and levels of blood loss were not assessed.

-WIDER IMPLICATIONS OF THE FINDINGS: Variation in the expression pattern between the four EC markers highlights the importance of choice of EC marker for investigation of endometrial vessels.
+WIDER IMPLICATIONS OF THE FINDINGS: Variation in the protein expression pattern between the four EC markers highlights the importance of choice of EC marker for investigation of endometrial vessels.
 Differences in expression of the different EC markers may reflect developmental stage dependent expression of EC markers in endometrial vessels, and their altered expression in HMB may reflect dysregulated vascular development.
 This hypothesis is supported by altered expression of ECM proteins within endometrial vessel walls, as well as our previous data showing a dysregulation in VSMC contractile protein expression in the endometrium of women with HMB.
 Taken together these data support the suggestion that HMB symptoms are associated with weaker vascular structures, particularly in the LSP of the menstrual cycle, which may lead to increased and extended blood flow during menstruation.

 Study funding/competing interest(s): This study was funded by Wellbeing of Women (RG1342) and Newcastle University.
 There are no competing interests to declare.